StarKnightt/IndiaMap/README.md

-This is a code of our country INDIA, By using this code you will be able to print INDIA map easily.
-Star patterns are used in this code.
-We used for loops so that it would be easy.
-Thank you for using our code.
-Have a Wonderful Day.
+## India Map Using Java
+This project is a Java program that generates an India Map using star patterns and for loops.